Acceptance and Commitment Training for Professionals

 How do I become an effective ACT Practitioner?

 One can attend a training workshop and feel invigorated.
 However, humans are complex, and once practitioners return to their places of work, they can easily feel lost after a few days or weeks of trying to apply what they’ve learned.
-Without a commitment to ongoing continuing professional development and supervision, your development will likely stagnate.
+Your development will likely stagnate without a commitment to ongoing continuing professional development (CPD) and supervision.
 The commitment to learn and improve is one that you can choose to make.
 You alone are the master of that choice.

 Learn the Theory and Practice